MHickey2/EssenChelle-Oils/README.md

 <br>

 ### 4. XML Sitemap
-Additionally to help the search engines crawl the site, I've added an XML sitemap file to the main root directory.
-This was generated using [xml-sitemaps](https://www.xml-sitemaps.com/)
+ I've added an XML sitemap file to the main root directory, this is used to help search engines understand your website structure.
+It also enables Google to crawl every important page of your website.
+Sitemaps in general enhance the ranking of your website in search engine results, thus in turn will boost your SEO efforts.This page was generated using [xml-sitemaps](https://www.xml-sitemaps.com/)

 <br>

 ### 5. Robots.Txt File
-A robots.txt file has also added to allow the search engine crawlers to know which URLs the crawler can access on this ste, this was used mainly to avoid overloading the site with requests.
+A robots.txt file has also added to allow the search engine crawlers to know which URLs the crawler can access on this site, this was used to avoid overloading the site with requests.

 <br>